Yubico/webauthn-sign-kem-extensions/README.md

 )

 signExtensionOutputs = {
-    pk: bstr,
-    kh: bstr,
-    ? sig: bstr,

-    //

     spk: bstr,
     sh: bstr,

     //

     sig: bstr,

+    //

+    pk: bstr,
+    kh: bstr,
+    ? sig: bstr,
 },
 ```

-- `pk`: The generated public key.
-Present only if the `genKey` input was set.

-- `kh`: The key handle of the generated public key.
-Present only if the `genKey`
-  input was set.

 - `spk`: The generated ARKG seed public key.
 Present only if the `arkgGen` input
-  was set.
+  was set and the authenticator supports ARKG.

 - `sh`: The seed handle of the generated ARKG seed public key.
 Present only if
-  the `arkgGen` input was set.
+  the `arkgGen` input was set and the authenticator supports ARKG.

 - `sig`: The signature.
 Present only if the `sign` or `arkgSign` input was set.

+  If the `arkgSign` and `sign` inputs were both set, then the public key of this
+  signature is determined by the `id` of the `PublicKeyCredential`: the
+  signature is for the public key corresponding to
+  `arkgSign.keyHandleByCredential[id]` if that exists, otherwise the signature
+  is for the public key corresponding to `sign.keyHandleByCredential[id]`.

+- `pk`: The generated public key.
+Present only if the `genKey` input was set and
+  the `spk` output is absent.

+- `kh`: The key handle of the generated public key.
+Present only if the `genKey`
+  input was set and the `sh` output is absent.

 ### RP operations